 B. After the amount authorized in subsection A. of this section, the remaining levy proceeds shall be used to:

-1. Promote improved health and well-being outcomes of children and youth, as well as the families and the communities in which they live, including, but not limited to: ensuring adequate services and supports for pregnant persons and newborns; access to safe and healthy food; developmental screening for children and youth; programs that care for children and youth when they are not at home including child care and out-of-school-time programs; programs and services that promote a sense of belonging, connection and positive identity in children and youth; and programs and services that provide academic support and promote academic achievement;
+1. Promote improved health and well-being outcomes of children and youth, as well as the families and the communities in which they live, including, but not limited to: capital investments for buildings and facilities, including, but not limited to, housing, that serve children and youth; ensuring adequate services and supports for pregnant persons and newborns; access to safe and healthy food; developmental screening for children and youth; programs that care for children and youth when they are not at home including child care and out-of-school-time programs; programs and services that promote social and emotional well-being, mental health and a sense of belonging, connection and positive identity in children and youth; and programs and services that provide academic support and promote academic achievement;

-2. Prevent and intervene early on negative outcomes, including, but not limited to, poor birth outcomes, developmental delays, chronic disease, social emotional isolation, substance abuse, dropping out of school, homelessness, domestic violence and effects of systemic racism and incarceration;
+2. Prevent and intervene early on negative outcomes, including, but not limited to, poor birth outcomes, developmental delays, chronic disease, social emotional isolation, mental health challenges, substance abuse, dropping out of school, homelessness, domestic violence and effects of systemic racism and incarceration;

 3. Reduce inequities in outcomes for children and youth in the county; and